-In straightforward cases, the independent expert need do little more than set down the timetable for submissions and counter-submissions to be provided to the chosen legal adviser.
-Following receipt of the legal adviser's opinion on the point at issue, and having (as appropriate) disclosed it to the parties for their comments (see paragraph 14.2b), the independent expert will then have to decide whether to accept it (although it would be rare for this not to be the case).
+In straightforward cases, the independent expert need do little more than set down the timetable for legal submissions and counter-submissions to be provided to the independent expert for onward transmission to the chosen legal adviser.
+Following receipt of the legal adviser's opinion on the point at issue, and having (as appropriate) disclosed it to the parties for their comments (see paragraph 14.2c), the independent expert will then have to decide whether to accept it (although it would be rare for this not to be the case).
+Where legal submissions are provided as part of the main valuation submissions then the independent expert will provide the separate legal opinion obtained, as an Appendix to the Determination.
 In more complicated cases, the independent expert and legal adviser may need to meet to discuss a number of matters.
 The independent expert may have a far greater understanding of the nature of the background problem, including a feel for the real difference between the parties, which will inform the thinking of the legal adviser.
 Such matters may include: